valkey-io/valkey-doc/docs/management/admin.md

 * Wait for the replication initial synchronization to complete.
 Check the replica's log file.

 * Using `INFO`, ensure the master and replica have the same number of keys.
-Use `redis-cli` to check that the replica is working as expected and is replying to your commands.
+Use `valkey-cli` to check that the replica is working as expected and is replying to your commands.

 * Allow writes to the replica using `CONFIG SET slave-read-only no`.